empa-scientific-it/docs/src/content/docs/services/Compute/cscs_for_empa.md

 ---
-title: Empa partnership with CSCS
+title: Empa Partnership with CSCS
 ---

 Every Empa laboratory can request access to the High-Performance Computing (HPC) resources provided by the [Swiss National Supercomputing Centre](https://cscs.ch) (CSCS).